built-on-openfin/web-starter/README.md

 ## What version does this branch cover?

-This branch covers the first release of our web offering.
+This branch covers the release of our web offering.

 ## Before you get started